 QUESTION 5: I have moved from one town to another within the state of CT and need to change the address for both my Driver’s License and Registration.
 What do I do?

-ANSWER 5: Go to www.ct.gov/dmv and print the Change of Address form using the Online FORMS located on the top toolbar.
-Click on FORMS, All DMV Forms and under FORMS TO DOWNLOAD, scroll down to CHANGE OF ADDRESS and print the form.
+ANSWER 5: Go to www.ct.gov/dmv, click on All DMV Forms, scroll down to Change of Address and print form.
 BE SURE TO CHECK THE BOXES FOR BOTH RESIDENCE AND MAILING ADDRESS IN ORDER FOR THE TAX TOWN TO CHANGE ACCORDINGLY.
 This form must be mailed to the address shown on the top of the form.
 But remember, your vehicle(s) will be taxed by the town in which it is registered on October 1st.
+There is no pro rata between towns.

 IMPORTANT REMINDER: Please do not forget to cancel your registration when selling your vehicle privately.
 There have been several incidents this year alone when a seller assumed the buyer would turn his plates in when registering the vehicle.
 In a few cases, the seller found that his vehicle was still being driven by the buyer using the original owner’s plates months after the sale because the registration was still active.
+As long as the vehicle is still registered to you, you will receive a tax bill.
 Use the procedure in Answer 1 to cancel your registration as soon as the vehicle is turned over to the buyer.

 Please call our office if you still have questions.